Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 Phase 5: Legal Compliance in Germany

 A Shopware store in Germany must be watertight.
 The risk of legal warnings is real.
-Understanding AI consulting e-commerce requirements is essential for compliance.
+This section covers essential requirements for AI consulting in e-commerce compliance.

-1. Imprint (Impressum): Must be reachable from every page within maximum 2 clicks
+1. Impressum (Legal Notice): Must be reachable from every page with a maximum of 2 clicks.

-2. Privacy Policy (GDPR): Shopware offers good standard CMS pages for this.
-Important: If you use AI tools or tracking, these must be explicitly mentioned
+2. Privacy Policy (GDPR): Shopware provides good standard CMS pages for this.
+Important: If you use AI tools or tracking, these must be explicitly mentioned.

-3. Terms & Conditions and Cancellation Policy: Use interfaces with providers like Trusted Shops or IT-Recht Kanzlei.
-These plugins automatically update texts when laws change
+3. Terms & Conditions and Cancellation Policy: Use interfaces to providers like Trusted Shops or IT-Recht Kanzlei.
+These plugins automatically update texts when laws change.

 5.2 Cookie Consent & Tracking

-Since January 1, 2025, Germany has mandated e-invoicing for B2B transactions (receipt obligation).
+Since January 1, 2025, Germany has mandated e-invoicing for B2B transactions (receiving obligation).
 If you sell to other businesses, your store must be able to create invoices in ZUGFeRD or XRechnung format.

-Current Status: According to Golle IT and Splendid Internet, Shopware doesn't yet fully support this natively in document generation.
-You absolutely need a plugin (e.g., from Codebarista or ERP integrations) to invoice legally.
-Host Europe confirms that this requirement affects all B2B e-commerce operations.
+According to Splendid Internet, Shopware doesn't yet fully support this natively in document creation.
+You will need a plugin (e.g., from Codebarista or ERP integrations) to invoice in compliance with regulations, as noted by Host Europe.

 Phase 6: Launch & Marketing – Generating Visibility

-The store is ready, the AI advises, the legal texts are in place.
+The store is up, the AI advises, the legal texts are in place.
 Now traffic needs to come.
-Proper Shopware SEO is essential for visibility.
+Implementing proper Shopware SEO practices is essential.

 6.1 SEO Basics in Shopware 6

-Shopware is very SEO-friendly by default, but you need to use it:
+Shopware is very SEO-friendly out of the box, but you need to utilize it:

-• Image SEO: The AI Copilot can help you automatically generate alt-tags for images.
+• Image SEO: The AI Copilot can help you automatically generate alt tags for images.
 Use it!
-Google can read images better and better, but alt-tags remain a ranking factor
+Google can read images increasingly well, but alt tags remain a ranking factor.

-6.2 Performance as Ranking Factor (Core Web Vitals)
+6.2 Performance as a Ranking Factor (Core Web Vitals)

 Google penalizes slow stores.
 Check your Shopping Experiences.
-Large, uncompressed images are the death of LCP (Largest Contentful Paint).
+Large, uncompressed images kill your LCP (Largest Contentful Paint).
 Use WebP format (Shopware can convert automatically).

 6.3 Understanding the Shopware Ecosystem